-Durable medical equipment (DME) is a term utilized to describe items that can withstand prolonged medical usage.
+Durable Medical Equipment (DME) describes items that can withstand prolonged medical usage.
 A common DME item that patients seek coverage for are hospital beds inside the home.
 In order to receive this coverage, individuals have to meet a certain Medicare qualifying diagnosis or specification for the hospital bed.
 Medicare Part B generally covers DME items – but only under specific criteria.
-In order to qualify for Medicare Part B coverage, the medical equipment must be able to:
+In order to qualify for Medicare Part B coverage, the medical equipment must:

 - Endure repeated usage

 What is Medicare Part B?
 How Does it Relate to Hospital Beds?

 Medicare Part B is a standard part of the Original Medicare program which focuses on medical insurance.
 Medicare Part B covers services that focus on outpatient care, preventive care, and durable medical equipment.

 Durable medical equipment will only be covered by your insurance plan if your healthcare provider and DME suppliers are both enrolled in the Medicare program.
 If they aren’t enrolled, Medicare will not pay for any future claims.

 To gain access to a hospital bed in your home, you must meet the Medicare qualifying diagnosis and/or specifications listed above as to why you need a DME.

 Are Hospital Beds Covered by Other Medicare Parts?